Stewardship & ESG

 The CEO, who has now been put in charge of this new listed company and has a fiduciary responsibility to his employees and shareholders, has come out in support of his business and was quoted as follows, “Anglo was not going to invest in the future of these mines necessarily … We are now independent, where it makes sense we will absolutely invest in these mines”.
 So, in fact, the policy of divestment is now directly responsible for reinvestment in coal mines, which is the exact opposite of the intended end goal.

 The same stance held towards coal companies is increasingly being applied to oil companies.
-The effect is that, because the continued demand and requirement for oil are likely to extend for many years as we transition responsibly to more sustainable power sources, the oil we need is increasingly going to be supplied by privately held companies and nation states.
+The net result is that, because the continued demand and requirement for oil are likely to extend for many years as we transition responsibly to more sustainable power sources, the oil we need is increasingly going to be supplied by privately held companies and nation states.
 The downside here is that many of these entities do not comply with the most basic of environmental or governance standards.

 SUBSTANCE OVER FORM

 The above is an example of just some of the nuances of a particular industry dealing with a specific subset of the ESG continuum.
 A portfolio of shares operating across multiple industries will introduce tens and hundreds of further ESG-related issues, none of which can be reduced to simple numbers.
-They all require application of thought and careful consideration with regard to what the intended outcomes are and the consequences of those decisions on all stakeholders.
+They all require the application of thought and careful consideration with regard to what the intended outcomes are and the consequences of those decisions on all stakeholders.